 It can feel overwhelming sitting in a room surrounded by complete strangers and the last thing you want to do is to strike up a conversation with the random person sitting next to you.
 Really though, what have you got to lose?
 I made one of my best friends in a seminar in my first semester, and we’ve been practically inseparable ever since!

 If you are really struggling living with your flat mates and in halls, then you don’t need to feel alone.
-There are is a whole host of support services offered by the university, ranging from the Advice Centre, Nightline, and even residence support.
+There are is a whole host of support services offered by the Union, ranging from the Advice Centre, Nightline, and even residence support.
 They can help you with all sorts of problems ranging from homesickness, loneliness, anxiety, stress and any other problems that may arise.
 Often problems can be solved without requiring additional services, but if a situation arises that you feel is beyond your control, don’t be afraid to reach out and get the support you need.

 I can speak from personal experience that the above advice does indeed work, and although I never needed to use the services offered by the university, I made friends completely outside of my flat.
 My experiences in halls were interesting to say the least.
 My flat mates created a white supremacy society (all in the name of ‘banter’), often locked themselves in my room, ate my birthday cake whilst I was on a night out and often I would find stuff from my cupboards and fridge missing or contaminated.
 To put it lightly, as a flat we did not get on.
 (NB. not all of the people I lived with were involved with this, just a select few, and I got on with the rest of them pretty well.)